github/docs/content/contributing/writing-for-github-docs/style-guide.md

   </tr>
 </table>

 To add row headers for a Markdown table, wrap the table in the Liquid tags `{% raw %}{% rowheaders %} {% endrowheaders %}{% endraw %}`.
-For more information about using row headers, see "[Table row headers](https://github.com/github/docs/blob/main/contributing/content-markup-reference.md#table-row-headers)" in the content markup reference.
+For more information about using row headers, see "[AUTOTITLE](/contributing/syntax-and-versioning-for-github-docs/using-markdown-and-liquid-in-github-docs#table-row-headers)."

 ### Include a value for every cell
 Every cell in a table must contain a value.
 If the table has row headers, the first cell (cell A1) can be empty.